Louis Taylor

-Louis Taylor (born May 12, 1979) is an American mixed martial artist currently competing in the welterweight division of the Professional Fighters League.
-A professional competitor since 2007, Taylor has also formerly competed for Strikeforce and Bellator.
-He is the first PFL Middleweight Tournament champion.
+Louis Taylor (born May 12, 1979) is an American former mixed martial artist who most recently competed in the welterweight division of the Professional Fighters League.
+A professional competitor from 2007 to 2018, Taylor also formerly competed for Strikeforce and Bellator.
+He was the first PFL Middleweight Tournament champion.

 Background

 Born and raised in the heart of Chicago's South Side, Taylor learned to defend himself from a young age.
-After being arrested at around age 16 for fighting a group of four gang members attacking him (and breaking an assailant's collarbone), Taylor was introduced to a high school wrestling coach and former Olympic alternate Ken Binge, by his pastor.
+After being arrested at around age 16 for fighting a group of four gang members attacking him, in which he broke an assailant's collarbone, Taylor was introduced to a high school wrestling coach and former Olympic alternate Ken Binge, by his pastor.
 Taylor, a sophomore at the time, later moved in with an uncle so that he could attend the school and compete.
-Highly talented, Taylor was a two-time state qualifier, and became the first competitor from a Chicago public school to compete in the state tournament.
-He later went on to wrestle for Lassen Community College in Susanville, California.
+Highly talented, Taylor was a two-time state qualifier, and became the first competitor from his school to place at the state tournament.
+He later went on to wrestle for Lassen Community College in Susanville, California, where he was roommates with UFC light heavyweight champion Rampage Jackson.
 At-then junior college powerhouse Lassen, Taylor was introduced to MMA and wrestled for two seasons before transferring to Eastern Illinois University.
 Competing at 174 lbs. under legendary former UFC champion and EIU coach Matt Hughes, Taylor excelled.
 Later, Taylor returned to Chicago to coach his former high school team, before transitioning to MMA at the age of 28.
+He was the high school wrestling coach of UFC welterweight champion Belal Muhammad and was later instrumental in training Muhammad for the latter's amateur career.

 Mixed martial arts career

 Early career

 Taylor had three amateur fights before making his professional debut in 2007 as a Light Heavyweight.
-Taylor compiled a record of 4-0 before debuting for Strikeforce.
+Taylor compiled a record of 4–0 before debuting for Strikeforce.